Budapest, Vienna & Prague

 - When dining out, you may have to ask for the bill since waitstaff doesn’t proactively bring this - they don’t want to interrupt your meal!

 The cuisine in Eastern Europe is no joke.
 Savory, sweet, and hearty, your stomach and your wallet will thank you (yes, it’s cheap too)!
-Read on for all the tips, tricks, and delicacies you must try:
+Read on for the delicacies you must try:

 - Apfelstrudel: This classic sweet treat is a drool-worthy combo of pastry, breadcrumbs, tart apples, and thick cream.